From Specificity to Generality: Revisiting Generalizable Artifacts in Detecting Face Deepfakes

 AI Summary

-This paper proposes a universal deepfake detection framework focusing on common artifacts across various face forgeries.
-It categorizes these artifacts into Face Inconsistency Artifacts (FIA) and Up-Sampling Artifacts (USA) and introduces a data-level pseudo-fake creation framework to generate training data exhibiting only FIA and USA, enabling a standard image classifier to generalize well to unseen deepfakes.
+This paper proposes a universal deepfake detection framework by identifying two generalizable artifacts: Face Inconsistency Artifacts (FIA) and Up-Sampling Artifacts (USA).
+It introduces a novel data-level pseudo-fake creation framework, FIA-USA, which uses super-resolution and image-level self-blending to generate samples exhibiting these artifacts.
+Training a standard image classifier on this pseudo-fake data enables robust generalization to unseen deepfakes.

 Abstract